 So, what is it exactly?
 Well, this blind takes a rather innovative approach to camouflage.
-Instead of having one camouflage, this blind has reflective mirror panels that mimic its surroundings.
+Instead of having one camouflage, this one has reflective mirror panels that mimic its surroundings.

 As such, you can set it up anywhere, and animals will never know you are there.
 Additionally, the reflective mirror panels give you an almost infinite selection of camouflage, which is a big plus if you ask me.